 Willpower Is Hooey For Bike Rides

-I didn’t want to lose ground, so I scheduled a couple of bike rides with friends, a few hikes with my family and asked my husband if I could sneak in a workout before he went to work in the morning.
+I didn’t want to fall behind, so I planned a few bike rides with some friends, went on a few hikes with my family, and asked my husband if I could squeeze in a workout before he left for work in the morning.
 I didn’t want to let any ground go lost.

 Lord knows, this switch wasn’t due to discipline; it was about habit.
 I’d created a habit of getting out and moving, and now that habit was doing the driving, not its couch-sitting, sugar-eating, why-bother alter ego.
 I could easily switch back to my lay-in-bed habit, but the bottom line (no pun intended) was that it didn’t feel good.
 Getting out and moving felt far better.